 - Original of the certificate of university exams issued by the aforementioned university attesting: dates, marks, working hours or credits and locations of the exams if any of these were given in a university setting other than that of the issuer of the degree;

-- Curriculum and syllabus of each learning activity taken officially stamped by the home university;
+- Curriculum and syllabus of each learning activity completed officially stamped by the home university/Diploma Supplement;

-- “Dichiarazione di valore” issued by the Italian Diplomatic and Consular Authorities;
+- Declaration of Value (Dichiarazione di Valore) issued by the Italian Diplomatic and Consular Authorities;

 - Two photographs (one of which is to be authenticated in the case of non-EU citizens residing abroad);

-- Copy of passport, italian Codice fiscale (tax code) and stay permit (for non-EU citizens);
+- Copy of passport, italian Codice fiscale (Italian national identification number) and residence permit (for non-EU citizens);

-The documents mentioned in point 5) can replaced by the Diploma Supplement issued by the home University.
+The documents mentioned in point 5) must be translated in English or Italian and can replaced by the Diploma Supplement issued by the home University.

-Foreign academic qualifications of a study programme with restricted/limited access as established by MIUR if gained outside EU maybe recognized upon passing of an entry test (i.e. Medicine, Veterinary medicine, etc.) .
+Foreign academic qualifications of a study programme with restricted/limited access as established by MIUR if earned outside EU may be recognized upon passing an entry test (i.e. Medicine, Veterinary medicine, etc.) .

-Italian citizens, EU citizens and non-EU citizens residing in Italy (as per article 26 of Law no. 189 of 30.07.2002) can personally apply to the International Cooperation and Foreign Students Office of the University of Messina by (generally) 1 August – 30 November of each year as long as the qualifications have already been confirmed as authentic by the Italian mission.
+Italian citizens, EU citizens and non-EU citizens residing in Italy (as per article 26 of Law no. 189 of 30.07.2002) can personally apply to the Welcome Office of the University of Messina from the 19th of March until the 30th of May of each year as long as the qualifications have already been confirmed as authentic by the Italian mission.

 As regards applications for recognition of academic qualifications in the healthcare sector, reference is made to article 50, paragraph 8, of DPR no. 394 of 31.08.1999 (regulation implementing the Consolidated Text on immigration and the condition of foreigners as per DL no. 286 of 25.07.1998): “Recognition of equivalence of academic qualifications in healthcare studies completed abroad, as well as admission to corresponding entrance examinations for diplomas, university degrees and certifications, with the partial or total dispensation of course examinations, depends on ascertainment of fulfilment of the quotas envisaged for each profession by article 3, paragraph 4 of the Consolidated Text, and to that end requires the official opinion of the Ministry of Health; a negative opinion disallows enrolment in professional associations or special lists for the exercise of the related professions on national soil and in countries of the European Union”.